woocommerce/woocommerce-ios/docs/NOTIFICATIONSERVICEEXTENSION.md

 ## Public interfaces

-- Class `NotificationService`, a subclass of `UNNotificationServiceExtension`: the extension can call the functions from this class in its own `UNNotificationServiceExtension` subclass.
+- Class `NotificationService: UNNotificationServiceExtension`: the extension can call the functions from this class in its own `UNNotificationServiceExtension` subclass.
 At the moment, we cannot set a `UNNotificationServiceExtension` subclass from a different framework inside a notification service extension (Info.plist's `NSExtensionPrincipalClass` field).